 A deeper understanding and experience in the formulation of well-reasoned mathematics is developed in this course.
-Topics in linear algebra and introductory analysis provide specific knowledge and skills for later studies in Mathematics.
+Topics in linear algebra and introductory analysis provide specific knowledge and skills for later studies in mathematics.
 The focus of the course is on the concepts of linearity and continuity which are fundamental for higher mathematics and its applications.

-2. experience in communicating convincing and reasoned mathematical arguments
+2. Communicate convincing and reasoned mathematical arguments

-|Content||.
-Formal mathematics and proof, including quantifiers, deductive reasoning, proof by induction, proof by contradiction.
+- Formal mathematics and proof, including quantifiers, deductive reasoning, proof by induction, proof by contradiction.

 - Linear Algebra of vectors and matrices, including vector spaces, bases, linear transformations, eigenvectors and diagonalisation.